yikang0131/linguistics-with-python/README.md

 Wu, X., Mauranen, A., & Lei, L. (2020).
 Syntactic complexity in English as a lingua franca academic writing. *Journal of English for Academic Purposes*, 43, 100798.

 Lu, X. (2010).
 Automatic analysis of syntactic complexity in second language writing. *International journal of corpus linguistics*, 15(4), 474-496.

+Hunt, K. W. (1970).
+Do sentences in the second language grow like those in the first?. *Tesol Quarterly*, 195-202.

 ### Readability